My child has gone vegetarian or vegan… what should I cook?

 Omega-3

-Omega-3 oil is critical for proper development of the brain, central nervous system and eyesight.
-Without enough a child can become distracted, unfocused and struggle with their behaviour and academic work.
-One study found that supplementing with omega 3 and vitamin D stopped bedwetting in some older children.
-Lack of omega 3 has also been implicated in developing depression and is even a risk factor for suicide risk.
-There isn’t a specific guide RDA.
+Without enough DHA and EPA-rich omega-3 stores, a child can become distracted, unfocused and struggle with their behaviour and academic work.
+One study found that supplementing with omega-3 and vitamin D stopped bedwetting in some older children as omega-3 helps to mature the central nervous system.
+A lack of omega-3 has also been implicated in the development of depression, anxiety and general moodiness.

 Vitamin D3